GeekyAnts/vue-native-core/README.md

 ## Credits to [react-vue](https://github.com/SmallComfort/react-vue)

-A huge thanks to the author of react-vue for most of the work on Vue Native.
+A huge thanks to the author of react-vue for most of the work on Vue Native..